shubham22490/DeadCoded/README.md

 ## How to Use

-You can run the program via the main.py file, or you can directly run the .exe file.
+You can run the program via the main.py file, or you can directly run the .exe file(if it works :( ).

 The application provides several functions for video processing: